shw1n/political-discourse-framework/README.md

 ## 4. Nuanced perspectives are valid and encouraged

-Aka things are not black and white.
+Things are generally not black and white, there are usually gradations.
+Avoid the hyper-partisan trap of modern politics.

 - You can agree with one component of an argument, and disagree with another.
 - Agreeing with one component of a side does not imply total agreement of a side.